Biographies

 The Little Black Dress

-By the early 20s, the world almost ended up in fighting for gender inequality.
-Women had a legal right to work, to vote and to make abortion, but at the same time, they lost their face.
-Fashion was going through a situation where due to the sad egalitarianism women’s clothing began to lose its sexiness and sophistication.
+By the early 20s, the world almost ended up fighting for gender inequality.
+Women had a legal right to work, vote, and have abortions, but at the same time, they lost their face.
+Fashion was going through a situation where, due to the sad egalitarianism, women’s clothing began to lose its sexiness and sophistication.

-Coco Chanel got this point and successfully managed to combine incredible details in her models with revolutionary innovations and defiant femininity.
-She invented the famous “little black dress”, which seemed, at first, glance, artless, rustic garb and impersonal.
-This decisive step brought the 44-year designer worldwide fame and made her finding a symbol of elegance, luxury, and good taste.
+Coco Chanel reached this point and successfully combined incredible details in her models with revolutionary innovations and defiant femininity.
+She invented the famous “little black dress,” which seemed, at first glance, artless, rustic garb, and impersonal.
+This decisive step brought the 44-year-old designer worldwide fame and made her find a symbol of elegance, luxury, and good taste.

 The first models of the dresses were made of forgotten fluid crepe marocain, knee-length, straight cut with narrow sleeves to the wrists.
-An incredibly accurate, adjusted and revolutionary cutting length of skirts distinguished them from other ones.
-By the way, Coco Chanel believed that the bottom of the dress had not to be lifted above the knee because not all women could boast flawless beauty of this part of the body.
-Cocktail dresses that were more expensive had V-shaped notches and evening dresses had a profound neckline at the back.
-It was supposed to wear long strings of pearls or colored jewelry, boas, little jackets and tiny hats with such types of dresses.
+An incredibly accurate, adjusted, and revolutionary skirt-cutting length distinguished them from others.
+By the way, Coco Chanel believed that the bottom of the dress did not have to be lifted above the knee because not all women could boast flawless beauty of this part of the body.
+More expensive cocktail dresses had V-shaped notches, and evening dresses had a profound neckline at the back.
+It was supposed to wear long strings of pearls or colored jewelry, boas, little jackets, and tiny hats with such types of dresses.

 The little black dress quickly became a cult clothing and acquired a status symbol.
-It had been often copied, redesigned and retailored.
-A set of companies and fashion houses still produce this dress around the world.
+It had often been copied, redesigned, and retailored.
+Companies and fashion houses still produce this dress around the world.
 The popularity of this dress is incredible.
-New interpretations of this dress appear until nowadays so that we can confidently say that this dress will never go out of style.
+New interpretations of this dress appear nowadays, so we can confidently say that this dress will never go out of style.

 A girl should be two things: classy and fabulous. – Coco Chanel Click To Tweet

-While exploring Coco Chanel biography, we learned that in her early 20′s, she got involved in jewelry design.
+While exploring Coco Chanel’s biography, we learned that in her early 20s, she got involved in jewelry design.
 The idea to mix crystals and natural stones in a single product came not only to her.
-However, she was the first who gave life to this idea.
+However, she was the first to give life to this idea.
 Coco actively communicated with the world of Parisian bohemia.
-She visited ballet performances, met with the artist Pablo Picasso, the famous ballet impresario Sergei Diaghilev, the composer Igor Stravinsky, the poet Pierre Reverdy and the playwright Jean Cocteau.
-Many famous people sought to communicate with the well-known fashion designer just out of curiosity and were surprised to find Coco intelligent, witty and original thinking woman.
-Once Picasso called her the most sensible woman in the world.
+She visited ballet performances and met with the artist Pablo Picasso, the famous ballet impresario Sergei Diaghilev, the composer Igor Stravinsky, the poet Pierre Reverdy, and the playwright Jean Cocteau.
+Many famous people sought to communicate with the well-known fashion designer out of curiosity and were surprised to find Coco an intelligent, witty, and original-thinking woman.
+Once, Picasso called her the most sensible woman in the world.

-Not only Coco’s appearance attracted men but also her extraordinary personal qualities, strong character, and unpredictable behavior.
-Coco was irresistibly flirty, extremely sharp, straightforward and even cynical.
-She looked purposeful, confident, contented and successful woman.
+Coco’s appearance and unpredictable behavior attracted men, as did her extraordinary personal qualities, strong character, and erratic behavior.
+Coco was irresistibly flirty, extremely sharp, straightforward, and even cynical.
+She looked purposeful, confident, contented, and a successful woman.

 Love Affair with Hugh Grosvenor

-Later on, Hugh Richard Arthur Grosvenor, 2nd Duke of Westminster, GCVO, DSO (familiarly “Bendor”) came into the life of Coco Chanel.
-He was a British landowner and one of the richest men in the world.
+Later on, Hugh Richard Arthur Grosvenor, 2nd Duke of Westminster, GCVO, DSO (familiarly “Bendor”), came into the life of Coco Chanel.
+He was a British landowner and one of the wealthiest men in the world.
 Their love affair had lasted for 14 years.
 This unusually long love affair led Coco into a different environment – the world of British aristocracy.

 From 1926 to 1930, the Duke of Westminster was her most welcomed guest.
 She believed all along that their love would be crowned with marriage.
-Coco saw the long-awaited final refuge in each of the houses where the Duke took her.
+Coco saw the long-awaited final refuge in each house where the Duke took her.
 They often left England and traveled on his yachts.
-Usually, Hugh Grosvenor invited about sixty guests on weekends in his estate.
-Among them, there were Winston Churchill, his wife and close friends of the Duke.
-They had dinners with live musical accompaniment and sometimes he even invited a theater from London.
+Usually, Hugh Grosvenor invited about sixty guests to his estate on weekends.
+Among them were Winston Churchill, his wife, and close friends of the Duke.
+They had dinners with live musical accompaniment; sometimes, he even invited a theater from London.

 Sir Winston Churchill did not hide his enthusiastic impressions, he admired Gabrielle “Coco” Chanel and considered her of the most intelligent, nice and very strong women, with whom he has ever had to deal with.

 If she had given birth to the heir of the Duke, she would have become his wife.
-Prior to 1928, while the passion was strong in him, he was willing to marry her too.
-Coco was 46 years old when she began visiting doctors, but it was too late – nature opposed to her dream.
-The Duke of Westminster, suffered no less than his beloved woman but was forced to marry another one.
+Before 1928, while his passion was strong, he was willing to marry her, too.
+Coco was 46 when she began visiting doctors, but it was too late – nature opposed her dream.
+The Duke of Westminster suffered no less than his beloved woman but was forced to marry another.

 Coco Chanel’s head went back to work.
 The success accompanied her in all endeavors.
-She was in the zenith of her fame, and despite her age, (she was already over 50), men found her very attractive.
+She was at the zenith of her fame, and despite her age (she was already over 50), men found her very attractive.

 A Ten-Year Pause in Fashion Career

-In 1939, despite the enormous success of her fashion clothing, Coco was forced to close all her shops and the House of Fashion due to the World War II.
+In 1939, despite the enormous success of her fashion clothing, Coco was forced to close all her shops and the House of Fashion due to World War II.
 Many designers left the country, but Coco left in Paris.
-In September 1944, on the initiative of the Committee on Public Morals Coco Chanel were arrested.
-The reason was a love affair of Gabrielle “Coco” Chanel with a Walther Friedrich Schellenberg, German SS-Brigadeführer.
+In September 1944, Coco Chanel was arrested on the Committee on Public Morals initiative.
+The reason was the love affair of Gabrielle “Coco” Chanel with Walther Friedrich Schellenberg, German SS-Brigadeführer.
 A few hours after her detention, she was released.
 Shortly after that, Coco Chanel moved to Switzerland, where she has lived for almost ten years.

 Coco had a love affair with Walther Friedrich Schellenberg, German SS-Brigadeführer, during the WW II.